pkenchap/power-dra-driver/README.md

 This feature uses DynamicResourceAllocation.
 To setup, go into the Cluster UI, `Administration` -> `CustomResourceDefinitions` -> `FeatureGate` -> `Instances` -> `cluster` add `spec.featureSet: TechPreviewNoUpgrade`

 You must have Power10+ nodes to take advantage of the power-dra-driver.
-It will not allocate nx-gzip access if you are not on a Power10.
+It will not allocate nx-gzip access if you are not on a Power10, or if the nx-gzip is some how disabled on the Operating System.

 ## Install